 You may know Charlton Heston from Ben Hur, The Planet of the Apes, or The Ten Commandments.
 But biographer Marc Eliot tells us about Heston’s other side.
 He was a soldier, a liberal, and a conservative in his 84 years.
-He walked with Dr. King and became president of the NRA.
+He walked with Dr. King and became president of the National Rifle Association.
 Eliot discusses how his politics impacted his career and his legacy.

 - Marc Eliot, biographer and author of Charlton Heston: Hollywood’s Last Icon.

 17-13 Charlton Heston’s Politics: MLK Marches and NRA Speeches

 Gary Price: Charlton Heston is one of the most famous actors of all time.
 From playing Moses in “The Ten Commandments” to winning an Oscar as Ben Hur, Charlton Heston’s film career is iconic.

 Marc Eliot: Heston was probably the most popular actor in terms of box office and broad appeal in the ‘50s.